kuzicki/OMIS-system/README.md

 ### 3. Create PostgreServer
 Before running the app you have to create tables for the Postgre server.
 Feel free to dockerize it or even create it locally on the host machine.
-The script for creating such table is in the sql folder.
+The script for creating the table is in the sql folder.

 ### 4. Change the database URI
 After creating the postgre server you have to change the database URI in the config.py folder.